Benchmarking Domain Adaptation for Chemical Processes on the Tennessee Eastman Process: Introduction

 \section{Introduction}

-As discussed by~\cite{isermann2006fault}, within process supervision, faults are unpermitted deviations of a characteristic property or variables of a system.
-Furthermore, there is an increasing demand on reliability and safety of technical plants, leading to the necessity of methods for supervision and monitoring.
+Within process supervision, faults are unpermitted deviations of a characteristic property or variables of a system~\cite{isermann2006fault}.
+Furthermore, there is an increasing demand on reliability and safety of technical plants, motivating the necessity of methods for supervision and monitoring.
 These are \gls{fdd} methods, which comprise the \emph{detection}, i.e., if and when a fault has occurred, and the \emph{diagnosis}, i.e., the determination of \emph{which fault} has occurred.
-In this paper, we focus on \gls{afd} systems, assuming that faults were previously detected.
+In this paper, we focus on \gls{afd} systems, assuming that faults were previously detected accordingly.

-In parallel, \gls{ml} is a well established field of artificial intelligence, that define predictive models based on data.
-As such, \gls{ml} methods are commonly referred to as data-driven models.
-The general theory behind \gls{ml}, known as statistical learning, was first described by~\cite{vapnik1991principles}, and relies on the notion of risk minimization.
-Nonetheless, it assumes that training and test data follow a single probability distribution.
-As discussed in~\cite{quinonero2008dataset}, this hypothesis is not realistic, as both training and test data may be collected under heterogeneous conditions that drive shifts in probability distributions.
-This phenomenon motivates the field of \gls{tl} to propose algorithms that are robust to \emph{distributional shift}.
+In parallel, \gls{ml} is a field of artificial intelligence, that defines predictive models based on data.
+Nonetheless, these models make an implicit assumption, that training and test data come from the same probability distribution, which is seldom verified in practice~\cite{quinonero2009dataset}, as both training and test data may be collected under heterogeneous conditions that drive shifts in probability distributions.
+This phenomenon motivates the field of \gls{tl}~\cite{pan2010domain} to propose algorithms that are robust to \emph{distributional shift}.

 There is a straightforward link between \gls{ml} and \gls{afd} systems, as one can understand fault diagnosis as a classification problem.
-In this sense, one uses sensor data (e.g., temperature, concentration, flow-rate) as inputs to a classifier, which predicts the corresponding fault, or absence of.
-This is the case of a plethora of works, as reviewed by~\cite{zheng2019cross}.

-\gls{tl} is a broad field within \gls{ml}, concerned with learning tasks in which knowledge must be \emph{transferred} from a source to a target contexts.
+In this sense, one uses sensor data (e.g., temperature, concentration, flow-rate) as inputs to a classifier, which predicts the corresponding fault, or its absence~\cite{zheng2019cross}.
+Further, \gls{tl} is a broad field within \gls{ml}, in which knowledge must be \emph{transferred} from a source to a target context.
 Within \gls{tl}, \gls{da} is a common framework where one has access to labeled data from a source domain, and unlabeled data from a target domain.
-The goal of \gls{da} is improving classification accuracy on target domain data.
-Nonetheless, as discussed by~\cite{peng2019moment}, data is commonly heterogeneous, in which case the source domain data may itself originate from multiple probability distributions.
+Thus, \gls{da} seeks improving classification accuracy on target domain data.
+In many cases, source data is itself heterogeneous, following multiple probability distributions.
 This setting is known as \gls{msda}.